roundearth/dotfiles/README.md

 # .bashrc
 The .bashrc file is exactly the same as the default one with a few custom aliases at the bottom.
 These are some I use for simplicity's sake, and some for dumb typos I make.

+You should make sure you've installed all the packages at the bottom of .bashrc to so that you don't get any weird breakages